Divided We Fall: Why Supporting the Unemployed in Alberta Was Ok in 2016, But Not 2020

 Here’s a piece a journalist wrote who had driven around with Kenney at around the same time as the Notley address during his blue truck road trip, which he used to unite the right:

 “It’s a full 10 minutes before he gets to Alberta, but within the next 10, he blasts the NDP’s carbon tax, Bill 6, the minimum-wage hike and school curriculum changes.
 He says low oil prices are one thing but accuses the government of doing nothing to stymie the province’s flood of job losses.
 Dubbing today’s economy “The NDP Recession,” he says the party will destroy Alberta if it secures another four-year term.” edmontonjournal.com/news/politics/from-behind-the-wheel-of-his-pickup-jason-kenney-believes-he-has-the-right-stuff-to-topple-albertas-ndp

-Right or wrong, the message is still very clear.
+Right or wrong, the message is still obvious.
 “The NDP Recession” – A clear “us” vs “them.”
-Words like “destroy” intended to play off the fears of every-day Albertans.
+Words like “destroy” are intended to play off the fears of everyday Albertans.
 It’s very much an “If you don’t elect us, everything you know will be gone.
 They will kill us all.” type of message.
-Sorta funny in a not-good way when you think back on it, but I digress.
+Quite funny in a not-good way when you think back on it, but I digress.

 Back to my point, how you say something is almost more important than what you’re saying.